beralt/horepg/README.md

 $ python horepg.py

-as the user you are running TVHeadend as.
-This is probably the hts user.
+This would require some privileges to switch to the user that is running TVHeadend.
+The script daemonizes by default, and logging is using syslog().

 Improvements
 ------------

-This could use a daemon mode, while being able to drop privileges to that of the hts user.
-A systemd service file (or upstart) would be nice.
-It would be nice to stop the whole reconnecting for each channel thingy.
-Maybe this should be a proper xmltv parser.
+- A systemd service file (or upstart) would be nice.
+- It would be nice to stop the whole reconnecting for each channel thingy.
+- Maybe this should be a proper xmltv parser.